Battle of Littleferry

-The Battle of Littleferry (also known as the Skirmish at Golspie) took place during the Jacobite rising in 1746, just before the Battle of Culloden.
-Scottish forces loyal to the British-Hanoverian Government defeated a Scottish Jacobite force.
+The Battle of Littleferry (also known as the Skirmish at Golspie) took place near Littleferry during the Jacobite rising in 1746, just before the Battle of Culloden.
+Scottish forces loyal to the Anglo-Hanoverian Government defeated a Scottish Jacobite force.

 Background

 Following the Skirmish of Tongue, where a significant amount of money and urgent supplies had been captured from the Jacobites by forces under Captain Hugh Mackay, a strong force of Jacobites was sent north under the command of George Mackenzie, 3rd Earl of Cromartie to try to recover the supplies.
 This force arrived too late to be of any assistance to their allies, who had been captured at the Skirmish of Tongue.

 William Sutherland, 17th Earl of Sutherland was loyal to the British-Hanoverian Government, but he had not raised and armed his clan quickly enough to take action against the Jacobite Charles Edward Stuart.
 This led to a suspicion in London that Sutherland might be disloyal.
 However, the Jacobites also questioned Sutherland's loyalty, and the Jacobite Earl of Cromartie was sent with 500 men against the Earl of Sutherland.
 Cromartie's force stormed Dunrobin Castle; the Earl of Sutherland narrowly escaped them through a back door of the castle.